daivc96/insiderthreat-detection/README.md

 ## Data

-The data used for this project is the [CERT synthetic dataset], which is a realistic simulation of insider threat scenarios.
+The data used for this project is the CERT synthetic dataset, which is a realistic simulation of insider threat scenarios.
 The dataset contains various types of data collected from a fictitious company, such as email, file, device, HTTP, logon, and psychometric data.
 The dataset also provides ground truth labels for the malicious users and their actions.

 ## Methodology